BibekLakra91/stage-backend-mylist/README.md

 ## Detailed Overview and Problem Statement
 [Problem statement with Instructions and guidelines](https://github.com/BibekLakra91/stage-backend-mylist/blob/main/Build%20My%20List%20feature.pdf)
 ## Objective
 Implement scalable and performant APIs for the “My List” feature that any client (web or mobile app) can consume.
-Ensure comprehensive integration tests are included.
+Comprehensive integration tests are to be included.
+For now manual tesing is provided

 ## Functional Requirements

 1. **Add to My List**: Add a movie or TV show to the user's list.
 Each item is uniquely identified and duplicates are not allowed.
 2. **Remove from My List**: Remove an item from the user's list using its unique ID.
-3. **List My Items**: Retrieve all items in the user's list with pagination support to efficiently handle large lists.
+3. **List My Items**: Retrieve all items in the user's list.
+Pagination support to be added to efficiently handle large lists.

 ## Setup and Running Instructions